 As a member institution of the Western Interstate Commission of Higher Education (WICHE), UVU participates in the Western Undergraduate Exchange (WUE).
 This program offers reduced tuition for students whose permanent residence is in one of the participating states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Washington and Wyoming.
 The WUE tuition rate is 150% of the Resident tuition rate for the semester in which the student is enrolled (roughly $1,200 more than the resident rate).
 Students interested in taking advantage of this program must complete the WUE Contract.
 WUE applications for Fall 2014 have closed.
-NEW students for Fall 2014 (second block) and Spring 2015 can access the WUE contract on September 12, 2014.
+NEW students for Fall 2014 (second block ONLY.
+Please contact the Admissions Office for more information) and Spring 2015 can access the WUE contract on October 15, 2014 to December 20, 2014

 Even as a non-Utah resident, you may qualify* for in-state tuition at UVU.